CLIR’s Grants Team

 At the start of each award term, CLIR schedules an orientation webinar for Recordings at Risk recipients.
 Dates for upcoming webinars and recordings of previous webinars can be found below:

-To request a modification to your grant, use the orange button at the top of this page to find the Grant Modification Form.
-Grant modifications can include no-cost extensions to your project timeline, changes to the Principal Investigator, and budget modifications.
-You are able to combine more than one type of modification request on the same form.
+To request a modification to your grant, complete CLIR’s Grant Modification Form.
+Grant modifications can include no-cost extensions to your project timeline, changes to the principal investigator, and budget modifications.
+You are able to request more than one type of modification request on the same form.
+For your convenience, we have created a Grant Modification Form Template so you can prepare your responses prior to completing the form.

 After submitting the form, CLIR staff will review the request and determine if additional documentation is necessary to move forward with approval.
 All requests must be approved by CLIR staff, and PIs must receive formal approval before the proposed change(s) can be accepted as final.
 Recipients can expect to hear from staff within two weeks of submitting the form.
 Any questions about this process can be directed to the CLIR Grants Team at firstname.lastname@example.org.